elenabarry/elenabarry.github.io/README.md

 S = 0.178 - 0.416 = -0.238

-The calculations for all emojis can been found here.

 ## References

 [1]P.  Kralj Novak, J.  Smailović, B.  Sluban and I.  Mozetič, "Sentiment of Emojis", PLOS ONE, vol. 10, no. 12, p. e0144296, 2015.
 Available: 10.1371/journal.pone.0144296.